ianstormtaylor/slate-plugins/Readme.md

 - [`slate-paste-linkify`](./packages/slate-paste-linkify)
 - [`slate-soft-break`](./packages/slate-soft-break)

 _Note: this is not an "official" set of plugins, just ones that I've happened to need and have made.
-If you have an idea for a plugin, there's no need to pull request it here, you can keep them in your own repos._
+If you have an idea for a plugin, don't pull request it here, you should keep them in your own repos.
+(Feel free to use this monorepo as a template for your own!)_

 <br/>